kaubu/anglish-tools/README.md

           or all or some.
 If it's definitely one (plural nouns and conjugated verbs will be the easiest to detect) POS, then that will be at the top of the suggestions list
+* Languages
+    - [ ] Translate the app into Anglisc as well